jankichauhan/Board-Game-Recommender/README.md

  ### Content based recommender

-Find the similarity between all pairs of games, then uses the most similar games to a user’s already-rated items to generate a list of recommendations.
+Find the similarity between all pairs of games, then use the most similar games to a user’s already-rated items to generate a list of recommendations.

 Similarity is defined using following features:
 >- Category